anniez432/Class-Projects/README.md

   <li>SongComparator</li>
 </ol>

-All other files were created by my partner (zzou39@wisc.edu) or the UW-Madison CS400 staff.
+All other files were created by my partner (zzou39@wisc.edu) and/or the UW-Madison CS400 staff.

 _Campus Navigator WebApp_: A web application that users can interact with to find the shortest path between locations or the 10 closest destinations to a location on the UW-Madison campus.